Germ Cell Tumor - Childhood: Diagnosis

 • Blood tests

-• Beta HCG.
+• Beta hCG.
 A germ cell tumor may also cause high levels of a hormone called beta human chorionic gonadotropin (hCG).
 Pregnancy can cause high levels of beta hCG in the blood.
 High levels of beta hCG in someone who is not pregnant could mean that a germ cell tumor is present.

 • Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

-After diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review the results with you.
 If a germ cell tumor is diagnosed, these results also help the doctor describe the tumor.
 This is called staging.

 The next section in this guide is Stages.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.